Tunisian women's posts glamorize risky migrant crossings

 Two Tunisian women have sparked controversy after they posted videos of their migrant journeys to Europe by boat

-In a photo posted in November, 18-year-old Sabee al Saidi is shown wearing bright-pink lipstick as she leans from the side of a rickety wooden boat, a calm blue sea stretched out behind her.
+In a photo posted in November, 18-year-old Sabee al Saidi wears bright-pink lipstick as she leans from the side of a wooden boat, a calm blue sea stretched out behind her.
 In a video, she smiles alongside a dozen other migrants, gesturing to a popular rap song.

 A month later, Chaima Ben Mahmoude, 21, posted a similar video, waving as she made the crossing from Tunisia to Italy with her fiance in a boat crowded with migrants.

-The two Tunisian women have sparked controversy with their posts — which show them on seemingly carefree trips across the Mediterranean landing in Lampedusa, Italy, and then traveling around European cities taking selfies next to landmarks as they sport popular fashion brands.
+The two Tunisian women have sparked controversy with their posts — which show them on seemingly carefree trips across the Mediterranean landing in Lampedusa, Italy, and then traveling around Europe taking selfies next to landmarks.
 Many criticized them for “normalizing” a journey that leaves thousands dead each year.

 “Social media is putting out a vision of Europe that is not accurate,” said Matt Herbert, research manager at the Global Initiative Against Transnational Organized Crime.

-In the past, he said, the driver for migration was "the diaspora coming home for the summer.
-People would see their cousins wearing new, expensive clothes and aspire to be like that.”

-“With social media, it’s much more in your face and more accessible to everybody," Herbert said.

-Tunisia is one of the main departure points for migrants setting off from North Africa to Europe, with thousands of Tunisians joining those making the journey from elsewhere in Africa and the Middle East each year.
-While Tunisia was once a popular tourist destination with a burgeoning middle class, as the country’s economy deteriorated — with an 18% unemployment rate exacerbated by the impact of COVID-19 — migration attempts have soared.
+Tunisia is a main departure point for migrants setting off from North Africa to Europe.
+Once a popular tourist destination, as Tunisia’s economy deteriorated — with an 18% unemployment rate exacerbated by the impact of COVID-19 — migration attempts have soared.

-In 2021, authorities intercepted more than 23,000 migrants trying to leave Tunisian shores.
-This number is starkly higher than in 2019, when around 5,000 people were intercepted, and dwarfs numbers recorded over the last decade.
+In 2021, authorities intercepted over 23,000 migrants trying to leave Tunisian shores.
+This number is starkly higher than in 2019, when around 5,000 people were intercepted.

-A report by the Global Initiative Against Transnational Organized Crime pins the surge on rising unemployment and pessimism about Tunisian leaders' ability to improve the situation.
-Last July, following nationwide anti-government protests, President Kais Saied suspended parliament and took on sweeping powers, raising fears of democratic backsliding.
+A report by the Global Initiative Against Transnational Organized Crime pins the surge on rising unemployment and pessimism about Tunisian leaders’ ability to improve the situation.
+Last July, President Kais Saied suspended parliament and took on sweeping powers, raising fears of democratic backsliding.

-While Ben Mahmoude's and al Saidi's posts sparked criticism, many also came to their defense, a reflection of how some see the harka as their only option to escape a country in crisis amid growing frustration over European Union visa restrictions.
-France recently slashed visas given to Tunisians by 30% — and to Algerians and Moroccans by half — accusing the countries of failing to cooperate over the return of their nationals who were in the country illegally.
+While al Saidi's and Ben Mahmoude's posts sparked criticism, many also came to their defense, highlighting how some see the harka as the only way to escape the country amid growing frustration over European Union visa restrictions.
+France recently slashed visas given to Tunisians by 30% — and to Algerians and Moroccans by half — accusing the countries of failing to cooperate over the return of their nationals in France illegally.

 “Shame on her?
 More like, it’s a shame for us!” posted one TikToker in response to criticism of al Saidi’s video.
 “She managed to make it to Italy, while we’re all stuck here in Tunisia.”